UlrikThygePedersen/Cassia/PROBLEM_STATEMENT.md

 # Forecast tidal window
 When can my vessel enter the port and travel until the berth?

+## Data
+The dataset tide_heights.csv contains, for several distinct ports, the highest and lowest points of each tide - it is up to you how to interpolate between these high and low points.

 ## Problem

 ### Part 1